Skip to content

 This guide provides general educational information about Joubert syndrome for parents and caregivers.
 It does not replace professional medical advice, and you should always consult your child's pediatrician or geneticist for personalized care.

-Get notified when new research about Joubert syndrome and related disorders is published.
+Get notified when new evidence is published on Joubert syndrome and related disorders.